trexjacket/trexjacket/docs_src/howthisworks.rst

 4. (Optional) The Extensions Platform also enables write-back, so if desired, other elements on the dashboard can be controlled using Python.

-    - For example, you could apply a filter using a :py:class:`~client_code.model.proxies.Worksheet` object's :py:meth:`~client_code.model.proxies.Worksheet.apply_filter` method.
+    - For example, you could apply a filter using a :py:class:`~client_code.model.proxies.Worksheet` object's :py:meth:`~client_code.model.proxies.Worksheet.apply_categorical_filter` method.

 .. raw:: html